raspberrypilearning/pacman-terminal/en/step_4.md

 ### Changing directory

-`cd` stands for "change directory".
+`cd` stands for 'change directory'.
 Just the same as you can click on a folder icon in a graphic file manager to go into it, `cd` lets you go into the directory you tell it.
 To get into a directory, just type the command `cd` followed by the name of the directory.

 + To try moving into a different directory, type `cd Documents/` and press <kbd>Enter</kbd>.
   ```